 Straight Stairlifts – This type of stairlift does exactly what it says on the tin.
 Designed for simple staircases which go straight up to the second floor, the straight stairlift design is a cost-effective solution for providing total access throughout the property.

 Curved Stairlifts – A much more complex design created to suit the twists and turns in modern staircases, curved stairlifts are a great option for anyone looking to improve access throughout the property.
 Often designed bespoke to your homes needs, curved stairlifts are a great solution.

 Narrow Stairlifts – Designed with the modern home in mind.
 Narrow stairlifts prioritise a compact design to provide a seamless design that doesn’t take over the home.
 Many homeowners may believe that their home can’t accommodate a stairlift but with a narrow stairlift design that’s often far from the truth.

 Deciding to go ahead and invest in a new stairlift is always going to be a huge decision.
 With the average cost of stairlifts ranging from anywhere upwards of £3000, it’s crucial that you take the time to consider if this is really the right option for you.
 To do this evaluate your lifestyle needs, mobility requirements and any other factors which may result in you no using the stairlift as much as you would expect, from there the decision should be clear.

 Taking The Next Steps

 If you are ready to turn this dream into a reality, our team here at Multicare are here to assist you every step of the way.
 The team at Multicare are proud to offer a professional, friendly and dedicated service that guarantees top quality stairlifts.
-Based in the North West, we provide stairlift services across the UK.
+Based in the North West, we provide stairlift services across the UK, including Scotland.
 Any questions?
 Contact us on the number below.
 We’re here to help.